 - The titular protagonist of Clarence is missing two front teeth.
 He is an elementary school aged boy.
 Clarence is Fun Personified and a Wide-Eyed Idealist.

 - Inverted with Edd from Ed, Edd n Eddy; he's the most intelligent and mature of the trio, despite having a rather large gap between his two front teeth.
+Of course this gets exaggerated when Eddy takes Double D's story off the rails in "Once Upon an Ed".
+His teeth become ridiculously large and the gap gets even wider.

 - Parody Sue Chloe from The Fairly Oddparents has a gap in her teeth to emphasize her cutesy look.